 Jean Martin Charcot

-Jean Martin Charcot, born in Paris, France in 1825, is considered by many to be the founder of modern neurology.
+Jean Martin Charcot, born in Paris in 1825, is considered by many to be the founder of modern neurology.

-In 1868, as Professor of Neurology at the University of Paris, he made the first diagnosis of multiple sclerosis (MS) and his clinical-pathological definition is still used today.
+In 1868, as Professor of Neurology at the University of Paris, he made the first diagnosis of MS and his clinical-pathological definition is still used today.

 For much of his career Charcot worked and taught at the Salpêtrière Hospital in Paris where in 1882 he established a neurology clinic, the first of its kind in Europe.

-Since 1969, the Charcot Award has recognised the significance of Jean Martin Charcot's studies into neurological diseases and his pioneering work which led him to be among the first to match specific anatomical lesions to a variety of neurological disorders, including MS.
+Since 1969, the Charcot Award has recognised the significance both of Charcot's studies into neurological diseases and of his pioneering work which led him to be among the first to match specific anatomical lesions to a variety of neurological disorders, including MS.

 MSIF news | 15 March 2013